Berlin–Magdeburg railway: Developments since 1989

 With the completion of the electrification of the Griebnitzsee–Brandenburg an der Havel–Biederitz section in December 1995, Intercity-Express trains could now take the direct route via Brandenburg instead of the now partially closed route through Bad Belzig and Güterglück (the strategic railway known as the Kanonenbahn, the "Cannons Railway").
 At the same time the line was upgraded for a top speed of 160 km/h.
 The bridges over the Havel and Neustädter Bay in Potsdam had to be replaced, one of them with a new 57-metre tied-arch bridge, completed on 10 May 1995.
 The other bridge, a 90-year-old steel truss bridge had already been replaced.

 After the opening of the Hanover–Berlin high-speed line in September 1998, long-distance traffic shifted to that route and the number of trains on the line through Brandenburg and Magdeburg fell heavily.
 After the Potsdam station was bombed and badly damaged in 1945 a minor building temporarily served as the main station building.
 Due to the reduced importance of the station during the Communist period the temporary station was able to handle the load.
 In 1999 the new Potsdam Hauptbahnhof was opened with three platforms (one for the Berlin S-Bahn) and a variety of shops.
 In the course of the work the former Potsdam freight yard was demolished.

-The long-distance service remaining now is a single daily Intercity train pair on the Cottbus–Berlin–Magdeburg–Hannover–Norddeich Mole route.